 James Kwan is an International Arbitration partner in Hogan Lovells’ Hong Kong office.
-He has extensive experience in arbitrations involving the infrastructure, engineering, energy, life sciences, and technology sectors.
-He has represented clients in arbitrations in Asia, the U.S., Middle East, and Europe under the major institutional and ad hoc rules, such as ICC, HKIAC, SIAC, CIETAC, LCIA, AAA, DIAC, and UNCITRAL.
+He has extensive experience in arbitrations involving the infrastructure, engineering, energy, life sciences, chemicals and technology sectors.
+He has represented clients in arbitrations in Asia, the US, Middle East, and Europe under the major institutional and ad hoc rules, such as those of the ICC, HKIAC, SIAC, CIETAC, LCIA, AAA, DIAC, CAS and UNCITRAL.

 James was awarded the Lexology Client Choice Award for Construction in 2020.
 He is recognised in legal directories as “best known for his tremendous skill in energy, infrastructure and construction disputes” (Chambers Global 2011), “‘extremely good, quality lawyer’, ‘high profile’, and ‘a very fine practitioner’ “ (Who’s Who Legal UAE 2008), and “singled out for his expertise in arbitration”, “genuine arbitration specialist … he has a fine reputation.”
 (Asia Pacific Legal 500 2010/2011/2012).

 Chambers Asia-Pacific 2021 states that “James Kwan is singled out by a client who notes his ‘awesome and acute business sense coupled with outstanding technicalknowledge and world-class client service.’

 Chambers Asia-Pacific 2020 states that “clients appreciate that James Kwan ‘provides solid advice and recommends courses of action that are very effective in dealing with the issues,’ adding: ‘He impressed us with his intelligent and structured approach to the case, his client focus and his hard work.’

 Legal 500 Asia Pacific 2020 endorses him as ‘very hands-on’…an ‘expert in arbitration’ with ‘great analytical skills’.